apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Criticism of Luka Doncic mounting with each Mavericks loss in NBA Finals**
+**Destructive flooding is swamping South Florida streets and homes.
+The threat still isn’t over**

-You can read more about it [here](https://www.usatoday.com/story/sports/nba/playoffs/2024/06/13/luka-doncic-criticism-mounting-mavericks-celtics-nba-finals/74081304007/).
+You can read more about it [here](https://www.cnn.com/2024/06/13/weather/florida-flooding-storm-forecast-thursday/index.html).

 ## Requirements
 - Python 3.8